cosmos72/fstransform/README.md

 0. compile fsmove, fsmount_kernel and fsremap.
-   Running "./configure" then "make" should suffice on any recent Linux machine, as long as g++ is installed.
+   Running "./configure" then "make" should suffice on any recent Linux machine, as long as g++ and automake are installed.

-   You will get three executables, fsmove and fsremap.
+   You will get three executables, fsmove, fsmount_kernel and fsremap.
    They will be located at
      ./fsmove/build/fsmove
      ./fsmount_kernel/build/fsmount_kernel